Equibit/Open-Testnet/README.md

 Do not hesitate to participate in the Discord channel.
 Discord is meant to for the community to support newcomers.
 Respect other's contributions and add your own!
 Thank you for your help in launching this network!

 ### License
 Equibit Core is released under the terms of the MIT license.
-See [COPYING](COPYING.md) for more information or visit https://opensource.org/licenses/MIT.
+See [COPYING](https://github.com/Equibit/Open-Testnet/blob/master/COPYING) for more information or visit https://opensource.org/licenses/MIT.

 ### Development Process

 Please join us on Discord (https://discord.gg/T2fSExs) and contact an channel administrator.
 We are always looking for community members that can help us improve the code or create new integrated applications.
-Please visit our
+Please visit our CONTRIBUTING.md(https://github.com/Equibit/Open-Testnet/blob/master/CONTRIBUTING.md) page.

 ### Achievement Rewards